LD8/LD8.github.io/_posts/2020-03-26-JN-JavaScript-Notes-Basics.md

 - use bracket notation to access properties when property name has _space_ in it
 - use bracket notation to access properties when a variable is in the bracket
 - `delete object.key` to delete prperty
-- replace switch function with a dict/object
+- consider to replace a switch function with a dict/object to simplify your code
-  = `object.hasOwnProperty(Prop)` to check if an object has the property 'Prop'
+- `Object.hasOwnProperty(Prop)` to check if an object has the property 'Prop'
 - an object can be within an array and vice versa

 ## while loop